skoczen/will/docs/improve.md

 - [neronmoon](https://github.com/neronmoon) made it easier to mention will with non-standard case
 - [michaeljoseph](https://github.com/michaeljoseph) suggested improvements to setup and requirements.txt format.
 - [mrgrue](https://github.com/mrgrue) added support for the hipchat server beta.
+- [mvanbaak](https://github.com/mvanbaak) brought you support for bitbucket uptime.
 - [netjunkie](https://github.com/netjunki) fixed a duplicated help module, added an expire parameter to `self.save()`, and added support for will watching hipchat's status.
 - [pcurry](https://github.com/pcurry) added travis support.
 - [PrideRage](https://github.com/PrideRage) gave you access to a room's entire history, and suggested a better talkback regex.
 - [quixeybrian](https://github.com/quixeybrian) wrote the awesome new help system and stopped the rate limit nightmare.
 - [rbp](https://github.com/rbp) added the `admin_only` argument, and fixed a bug with `room` not being passed along properly to messages.
+- [shadow7412](https://github/shadow7412) cleaned up a bunch of regex
 - [sivy](https://github.com/sivy) added a config flag for disabling SSL, and the ability to look up a user by nickname.
 - [tomokas](https://github.com/tomokas) fixed a bug in the `@randomly` decorator.
 - [wohali](https://github.com/wohali) tracked down the annoying DNS thread issue, and got will on the right path.
 - [woohgit](https://github.com/woohgit) added support for the v2 WorldWeatherOnline API, and fixed it when I broke it, and then fixed it again when they changed their endpoint.
 He also taught will how to say his version number.
 And `remind ___ to ___ at ___`.
 Awesome.
 And fixed lots of docs.
 And put the time zone with "what time is it?".
 And then added an entire Pagerduty workflow.
 And made message parsing more reliable.
 And wrote the ACL support.
+And more doc fixes.
 Yep.

 ## Other Wills